bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 > <operator id="BDSKY_contemp_bds_WilsonBalding.t:empty" spec="WilsonBalding" tree="@Tree.t:empty" weight="3.0"/>
 >```

-The next three operators are all labelled `ScaleOperator`, and when fired, scale the values of our `death`, `sampling` and `birth` rates respectively.
+The next three operators are all labelled `ScaleOperator`, and when fired, scale the values of our `death`, `sampling` and `birth` rates, respectively.
 As before, you can see a `weight` specified, defining how often these operators fire relative to each other.
 As all three of these rates are important to us, and we want to ensure that we have explored their parameter space equally, we will make their weights equal.

 >Change the `weight` of the `deathRateScaler`, `samplingScaler`, and `birthRateScaler` to 10.0.